aakamishra/RayICV/README.md

 In that case, follow the instructions to modify the Torchvision source and rerun.
 If all goes well, then the MNIST dataset should download locally.

+### Design Overview

+Iolaus attempts to improve upon traditional grid-search, which is commonly used in conjunction with cross-validation, in order to obtain more appropriately-tuned values that account for the variance in the dataset.
+The main idea of Iolaus is that by running multiple cross-validation jobs currently in a distributed setting, it is possible to optimize what parameters are run on each job and therefore eliminate combinations of hyperparameters through certain heuristic, which in turn improves overall performance.